Estuary

 • Role: A role in Snowflake defines a set of permissions and privileges for users.
 You need to create a role with the necessary permissions on the warehouse and privileges on the database and schema.

-• User: Finally, you need to create a user and grant them the above-mentioned role.
+• User: Finally, you must create a user and grant them the role as mentioned above.
 This user will be associated with the role and have the privileges and permissions necessary to perform data synchronization activities with Snowflake.

 Here's a simplified script to create the Snowflake objects: